-The Governance & Ethics Committee consists of three members appointed by the Board of Directors and chooses its own chairperson and secretary, the latter being a senior executive of the Company.
+The Governance & Ethics Committee consists of three members appointed by the Board of Directors, all of whom are independent.
 As of May 24, 2016, the members of the Governance & Ethics Committee are:

 - Patricia Barbizet, Lead Independent Director and Chairwoman of the Governance & Ethics Committee.

 The Governance & Ethics Committee meets at least twice a year.

 - Examining the compensation policies applicable to members of the Executive Committee and to executive directors.

 - Evaluating the performance of members of the Executive Committee and executive directors and making recommendations regarding their compensation, including stock options and free shares.

 The Compensation Committee consists of three members appointed by the Board of Directors, all of whom are independent.
 As of May 24, 2016, the members of the Compensation Committee are: